Walking In Herefordshire Woods

 Queenswood Country Park features an extensive and exciting range of attractions that are interesting, fun and healthy for people of all ages.
 There are different way-marked walks around the arboretum and wider woodland ranging from 1 mile to 2.5 miles and these include easy-access paths.

 Their Gruffalo Trail, feature five larger-than-life Gruffalo characters, and is perfect for ages 2 to 6 years old but great fun for all the family!
-There is a woodland playground, ideal for children aged 2 to 10 years, and they run children’s holiday clubs and activity sessions during half-terms and holidays.
+There is a woodland playground, ideal for children aged 2 to 10 years, and they run children’s holiday clubs and activity sessions during the school holidays, offering great things to do in half-term.

 Nupend Wood, Fownhope